cwqanderson/Getting-and-Cleaning-Data-Course-Project/README.md

         group_by(subject, activity) %>%
         summarize_all(funs(mean))
 ```
-* Creates new data set, ‘final_set,’ from ‘tidy_set2’ from the step above.
+* Creates new data set, â€˜final_set,â€™ from â€˜tidy_set2â€™ from the step above.
-* Creates two groups using the variables ‘subject’ and ‘activity’ using the function ‘group_by.’
-These groups will be employed by the function ‘summarize_all’ below.ze_all’ below.
+* Creates two groups using the variables â€˜subjectâ€™ and â€˜activityâ€™ using the function â€˜group_by.â€™  These groups will be employed by the function â€˜summarize_allâ€™ below.ze_allâ€™ below.
-* The function ‘summarize all’ calculates averages for all the cross-tabbed groups created above using the function ‘mean’ as part of the argument ‘funs.’
+* The function â€˜summarize allâ€™ calculates averages for all the cross-tabbed groups created above using the function â€˜meanâ€™ as part of the argument â€˜funs.â€™
 ```
 write.table(final_set, "Final.txt", row.names = FALSE)
 ```
-* The function ‘write.table’ creates a text file, “Final.txt,” from the data frame ‘final_set.’
+* The function â€˜write.tableâ€™ creates a text file, â€œFinal.txt,â€ from the data frame â€˜final_set.â€™
-* Requires the argument ‘header = TRUE’ if used with the function ‘read.table’ to assign column names.
+* Requires the argument â€˜header = TRUEâ€™ if used with the function â€˜read.tableâ€™ to assign column names.